madsciencecoder/shticker-book-rewritten/README.md

 #### Windows

-As of commit 2f31c14 it should now compile and run just fine on Windows.
-Windows is still not being officially supported so while future commits will likely not break compatibility they will not be tested on Windows.
+Check

 The easiest way to compile this on Windows is to download Qt from their website (https://www.qt.io/download-open-source/) and install with at least Qt 5.5 and MinGW.
-You will need to manually supply a built bzip2 library for Qt to use.
-You can get a pre-compiled one from http://sourceforge.net/projects/mingw/files/MinGW/Extension/bzip2/bzip2-1.0.6-4/.
+You will need to manually supply a built bzip2 library for Qt to use which you can download a pre-compiled one from http://sourceforge.net/projects/mingw/files/MinGW/Extension/bzip2/bzip2-1.0.6-4/.
 You will need both the dev and dll-2 downloads.
 Then copy the files to the Qt folders containing the build libraries.
-Qt does not provide any DLLs for openssl either which is necessary since the program uses HTTPS for the login.
-You can get some pre compiled ones from http://slproweb.com/products/Win32OpenSSL.html.
-To make handling DLLs easier you may wish to also add the Qt bin directory to your Windows PATH environment variable.
+You will also need openssl DLLs which can be downloaded from http://slproweb.com/products/Win32OpenSSL.html.
+To make handling DLLs easier you may wish to add the Qt bin directory to your Windows PATH environment variable.

 #### Mac OS X